-- 101. As made clear by the Guidance, the Exchange Land may not offer the same advantages as the Lost Open Space, yet the advantages offered may be sufficient to provide equality of advantage.
-There appears to be no dispute that equality of advantage to the public relates to the public at large which will encompass that section of the public which comprises existing users. - 102.
+- 101. As made clear by the Guidance, the Exchange Land may not offer the same advantages as the Lost Open Space, yet the advantages offered may be sufficient to provide equality of advantage.356 There appears to be no dispute that equality of advantage to the public relates to the public at large which will encompass that section of the public which comprises existing users.357 In paragraph 19 of the TRT's section 19 Closing Submissions, it argues that regard must be had to the sections of the public who has benefitted from the land, not merely theoretical other groups of the public at large.
+That is not right; the Guidance (CD4.1) makes clear at para 241 that 'the public' means principally the section of the public that has benefitted from the order land and more generally the public at large.
+The correct approach is to look at the public at large, which includes current users. - 102.
 The Existing Functioning Open Space, of which the Lost Open Space forms part, comprises three separate pieces of land which are split into a number of different types of space which are separated from each other by fences, hedges, retaining walls, road and car parking.
 As explained above, it suffers from serious deficiencies such as the lack of natural surveillance and is blighted by proximity to derelict and disused areas.
-The isolated piece of open space to the east of the Scheme Land cannot be used in conjunction with the rest of the open space in any meaningful way.
-Furthermore, the Existing Functioning Open Space fails to capitalise on the riverside location, being separated physically and visually from the river. - 103.
-In comparison, the main areas of the Future Existing and Functioning Open Space are located adjacent to one another, allowing for them to be used flexibly, together or in tandem with the adjacent circulation space.
-As explained by Mr Bannister, there is nothing that has been described by the TRT as taking place in the Gardens that could not take place in the new open space.
-The Future Functioning Open Space is significantly more accessible than the existing, opening up the area and connecting the town and the river.
-The new open space would make better use of the space, creating opportunities for a number of uses
+The isolated piece of open space to the east of the Scheme Land cannot be used in conjunction with the rest of the open space in any meaningful way.358 Furthermore, the Existing Functioning Open Space fails to capitalise on the riverside location, being separated physically and visually from the river. - 103.
+In comparison, the main areas of the Future Existing and Functioning Open Space are located adjacent to one another, allowing for them to be used flexibly, together or in tandem with the adjacent circulation space.359 As explained by Mr Bannister, there is nothing that has been described by the TRT as taking place in the Gardens that could not take place in the new open space.360 The Future Functioning Open Space is significantly more accessible than the existing, opening up the area and connecting the town and the river.361 The new open space would make better use of the space, creating opportunities for a number of uses which would better appeal to all ages.362 The lawns introduce real grass, and provide the opportunity for either active or passive recreation, including ball games or even rolling down the banks.363 As explained by Mr Bannister, the Events Space is larger than the existing hardstanding and artificial grass areas combined, thereby providing an alternative space for ball games.364 Whereas the Embankment and Gardens are currently disconnected by moving traffic and parked cars, in future there will be a reconnection of the open space with the river with significant reduction in the impact of vehicular traffic.